 What Is an Electronic Document Management System (EDMS)?

 Managing documents is a crucial aspect of running a business efficiently.
-As companies transition from paper to digital formats, having a reliable Electronic Document Management System (EDMS) becomes essential.
+Most companies are transitioning from paper to digital formats to save space, money, and enhance security and privacy.

 The global Document Management Systems market was valued at $1050.89 million in 2023 and is expected to reach $1290.82 by 2030, demonstrating a compound annual growth rate of 2.98% during the forecast period.